Echo trains in pulsed electron spin resonance of a strongly coupled spin ensemble

-In Figure~\ref{Fig2}\,(d) we show time traces recorded at a fixed magnetic field (arrows in (c)), corresponding to the resonance field of the P$_2$ dimers $B_0 = 172.0\,\mathrm{mT}$ as well as the resonance field of the low-field hyperfine transition $B_0 = 170.18\,\mathrm{mT}$.
-They show a qualitative difference for a spin ensemble in the weak and strong coupling regime.
-While we only observe the first conventional Hahn echo for the P$_2$ dimers, we observe 12 echos separated by $\tau$ for the strongly coupled hyperfine transitions.
-We note that the number of observed echos corresponds roughly to the cooperativity of the system (which is actually $C = 12.2$).
-Performing the same experiment at higher temperatures results in a reduced $\geff$ or $C = 5.21$ due to the smaller thermal spin polarization $P(T)$\,\cite{Zollitsch2015}.
-Here, the trend is corroborated by the data showing only 6 echos ($\tau = \SI{40}{\mu s}$).
+This marked difference is even more apparent in Fig.~\ref{Fig2}\,(d), where we show time traces recorded at the fixed magnetic fields of $B_0 = 172.20\,\mathrm{mT}$ and $170.18\,\mathrm{mT}$ [dashed lines in Fig.~\ref{Fig2}\,(c)] corresponding to the weak and strong coupling regime.
+While only the first conventional Hahn echo appears for the P$_2$ dimers ($T_{2,P_2} = \SI{4.67\pm 0.13}{ms}$\,\cite{SupplementaryInformation}), we observe 12 echos separated by $\tau$ for the strongly coupled hyperfine transitions ($T_\mathrm{2,P} = \SI{2.37\pm0.08}{ms}$\,\cite{SupplementaryInformation}).
+The echo signatures in the echo train exhibit an underlying substructure going beyond the scope of this manuscript.
+Although several mechanisms of multiple echo generation are known in the literature, the absence of multiple echos for the P$_2$ dimers exclude these for a possible explanation (see also Ref.\,\cite{SupplementaryInformation} for more details).
+This suggests that the detection of the multiple echos is, indeed, related to the strong coupling regime.

-To further investigate the decay of the echo train, we perform the same Hahn echo pulse sequence with varying echo spacing $\tau$ at a fixed magnetic field of \SI{170.18}{mT}.
-For each trace, we define an integration window around each spin echo (see supplementary information).
-Figure~\ref{Fig3}\,(a) shows the integrated echo areas as a function of the arrival time $t_n = n\tau$, where $n$ is the number of the echo (starting at zero).
-We determine the characteristic decay time $T_\mathrm{decay}$ of the individual echo trains by fitting an exponential relaxation (solid lines) to the data presented in Figure~\ref{Fig3}\,(a).
-With increasing echo spacing $\tau$, the number of echos observed decreases, whereas $T_\mathrm{decay}$ increases.
-Figure~\ref{Fig3}\,(b) shows $T_\mathrm{decay}$ as a function of the echo spacing $\tau$.
-We observe a $T_\mathrm{decay} = \SI{96}{\mu s}$ for the shortest value of $\tau = \SI{40}{\mu s}$, which increases by almost one order of magnitude to $T_\mathrm{decay} = \SI{0.73}{ms}$ for $\tau = \SI{960}{\mu s}$.

-In the following, we assume an efficient transfer of excitations between the microwave resonator and the spin ensemble, which is required for the observation of multiple echos.
-We therefore only consider the strong coupling regime with $C\gg 1$.
-In order to understand the decay of the echo trains observed in the strong coupling regime, we take into account two mechanisms: (i) decoherence of the spin ensemble ($T_2$ processes) and (ii) microwave radiation losses due to the coupling of the resonator to the feedline characterized by the external coupling rate $\kappaext$.
-Neglecting the radiative losses to the feedline, the echo amplitude $A_\mathrm{echo}$ decreases only due to decoherence, thus we expect for the $n$-th echo